 The Workgroup discussed how independency could be assessed and what evidence would be required to show independency.
 Some Workgroup members felt this evidence would not be required; the person would not be classed as independent if they had some material financial interest in a CUSC signatory (this would not include pensions accrued from working for CUSC signatories in the past).
-Material financial interest is defined as any shares, equity or interest valued at an amount greater than £10,000 i.e.

-the value determined to be significant or material (in certain circumstances) under CUSC.
+Material financial interest is defined as any shares, equity or interest valued at an amount greater than £10,000 i.e. the value determined to be significant or material (in certain circumstances) under CUSC.
 The Proposer advised that under the current proposal, independent means panel members will not currently be employed by any CUSC signatory but will likely have industry background and knowledge.
 A Workgroup member queried whether in terms of CUSC signatories this included people being employed by consultants and if so, whether those individuals are allowed to be an independent Panel member or whether they would be classed as an elected Panel member.

 Members of the Workgroup queried whether there are any independent members on the BSC Panel.
-The ELEXON representative noted that under the BSC Panel make up, there are two members who are independent of BSC Parties but are appointed by the Panel Chair.
-These have historically included individuals who have expertise in policy, economics or governance from academic or (non-energy specific) industry.
+The ELEXON representative noted that under the BSC Panel make up, there are two members who are independent of BSC Parties but are appointed by the Panel Chair.9 These have historically included individuals who have expertise in policy, economics or governance from academic or (non-energy specific) industry.

 The Proposer advised that his intention was for the independent members on the CUSC Panel to have a background in the energy industry in contrast to the BSC use of the term "independent".
 The Workgroup discussed how the term independent Panel member needs to be clearly defined so that any person working for a CUSC signatory is not considered independent in this new context rather than the usual CUSC context.
-Members of the Workgroup suggested that the UK Corporate Governance Code (April 2016) could be a useful tool to help provide a definition of 'independent'.